AlterTong/AlterTong/README.md

 - 🌱 I’m currently learning computer businesses
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me DM on discord
-- 😄 Pronouns:
+- 😄 Pronouns: just call me whatever you want
-- ⚡ Fun fact: i'm mid
+- ⚡ Fun fact: i'm mid (i can do anything but it doesn't seem good)

 <!---
 AlterTong/AlterTong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.